monk-io/docs/docs/k8s-migrate.md

         - /yelb-production/redis
 ```

-Since this is our production template, it might be good idea to run it on some public cloud services.
+Since this is our production Kit, it might be good idea to run it on some public cloud services.
 To do this, you'll need to have a cloud provider added.
 To learn more, please see ["Monk in 10 minutes" guide](monk-in-10#creating-a-monk-cluster).

 Assuming we have AWS as the provider, we can simply run: